haagahelia/mobilecourse/docs/DataPersistence/firebase.md

 title: "Firebase"
 sidebar_position: 3
 ---
+**Firebase** (https://firebase.google.com/) is a platform developed by Google that provides a variety of tools and services for building and managing mobile and web applications.

-- To use the Firebase realtime database (NoSQL) with React Native, you can use **Firebase JavaScript SDK** or **React Native Firebase**.
+To use the Firebase **Realtime Database** (NoSQL) with React Native, you can use **Firebase JavaScript SDK** or **React Native Firebase**.
 In this material, we are using the JavaScript SDK.
 ### Installation
 ```bash
 npx expo install firebase